Sage-Bionetworks/agora-data-tools/README.md

 act -v --secret-file .secrets
 ```

 *the repository is currently using Agora's credentials for Synapse.
-Those can be found in LastPass.
+Those can be found in LastPass in the "Shared-Agora" Folder.

 ## Unit Tests
 Unit tests can be run by calling pytest from the command line.